Trump says North Korea's Kim Jong Un could be invited to the US if joint summit goes well

 The high-stakes Trump-Kim summit is scheduled for June 12.

 Trump expressed optimism about the upcoming meeting, saying he hopes it “represents the beginning of a bright new future for North Korea and indeed a bright new future for the world."
+He even suggested he could extend a White House invitation.

 But the president also said he’s prepared to walk away from the negotiating table if things go poorly.